 The Work: Reviewing and evaluating grant proposals; attending and participating in three mandatory meetings; attending optional site visits.
 All FAC members will receive a grant review outline to guide them through the review and evaluation process as well as training at the first meeting.

-Skills & Experience Most Helpful: Ability to devote time and objectively review grant proposals; ability to attend three mandatory Focus Area Committee meetings and participate in group discussions regarding grant proposals.
-Desire to learn more about non-profits organizations by attending site visits are encouraged for all who are able but not mandatory.
+Ability to devote time and objectively review grant proposals; ability to attend three mandatory Focus Area Committee meetings and participate in group discussions regarding grant proposals; desire to learn more about non-profit organizations by attending site visits (not mandatory).
 No grant review experience is required.
 No experience with budgets is required.

-This Committee is most active late February through May, and members must attend three meetings.
-The first meeting will take place in late February/early March and is a training session lasting approximately one hour.
-In mid-March, FAC members will receive the grant proposals for their focus area.
+This Committee is most active February through May, and members must attend all three meetings.
+The first meeting will take place in February and is a training session lasting approximately one hour.
+FAC members will receive their focus area’s grant proposals in March and have approximately three weeks to review them.
 The number of proposals varies from year to year.
-FAC members will have several weeks to review the proposals prior to the second mandatory meeting in late April.
+The second mandatory meeting will take place in late-March/early-April.
 At this meeting, FAC members will discuss their prior review of each proposal and decide which proposals they would like to learn more about by attending a site visit with the sponsoring non-profits.
 The number of site visits varies from year to year and attendance is not mandatory.
-Following the site visits, each FAC holds their third and final mandatory meeting in late May, at which they discuss the findings from the site visits and choose one proposal as their focus area finalist.
+Following the site visits, each FAC will hold their third and final mandatory meeting in early-mid May, at which they will discuss the findings from the site visits and choose one proposal as their focus area finalist.
 The time commitment for the second and third mandatory meetings will vary based on the number of proposals under discussion and the amount of discussion, but they are typically about 2 hours.

 Intersection With Other Committees: The Grant Review Committee coordinates with the Grant Finance Review Committee which reviews the financial standing of each proposed applicant to determine financial eligibility.
 Only those non-profits deemed eligible by the Grant Finance Review Committee will be invited to submit a proposal.